Ulundhu Vadai is a popular South Indian snack. It is made of urad dhal combined with chilies and spices, eaten on its own or with coconut chutney.

 - Wash and soak urad dal for at least 2 hours.
 Drain and place in a food processor.
 Process until dal becomes a fine paste adding just a tablespoon of water if necessary.
 Remove and place dal paste into a large bowl.

-- Add jalapeno pepper, ginger, curry leaves, cumin, and salt.
+- Add jalapeno pepper / green chili, ginger, curry leaves, cumin seeds, and salt.
 Mix well with a spatula until well combined.